-Deutsche Bank AG, Bangkok Branch manages operational risk according to policies and guidelines set locally or by Group that enable the bank to determine the OR profile in comparison to Deutsche Bank's
+Deutsche Bank AG, Bangkok Branch manages operational risk according to policies and guidelines set locally or by Group that enable the bank to determine the OR profile in comparison to Deutsche Bank's risk appetite and systematically identify OR themes and concentrations to define appropriate risk mitigating measures and priorities.
+The most important ones are Principles for Managing Operational Risk, Operational Risk Management Events Policy and Procedures.

-At local level, the Country Chief Operating Officer acts as the Country Operational Risk Officer (CORO) and is responsible for adequate monitoring and reporting to ORBCM.
-As part of the country governance, in addition to the mandatory and primary divisional OR management, the CORO must be informed by local divisions and functions about OR related matters locally enabling him to fulfil his responsibilities.
+At country level, the Country Chief Operating Officer is appointed by the country management within Regional management to undertake the responsibility of a Country Operational Risk Officer (CORO).
+As part of the country governance, in addition to the mandatory and primary divisional OR management, the CORO must be informed by relevant local divisions and functions about OR related matters locally enabling him to fulfill his responsibilities.